Chi-teck/field_definition_dumper/README.md

 Drush commands to dump definitions of Drupal fields, widgets and formatters.

-Field display options in Drupal are associative arrays.
+Field display options in Drupal are not well documented.
 That makes it hard to find correct values for them when fields are defined in code.
 For instance, when you specify base field definitions for custom entity type.
-These Drush commands will save you from searching for the configuration options in the source code of widget and formatters.

 ```php
 $fields['uid'] = BaseFieldDefinition::create('entity_reference')